hhd-dev/hwinfo/firmware/readme.md

 Copyright owners can contact `me at antheas dot dev` or open an issue (if the email fails) to have their firmware removed from this repository.
 The repository history will be rewritten and the files purged within 5 business days.

 ## Awinic
 Awinic is a mobile audio IC company.
 They produce amplifiers for predominantly phones and tablets.
 They have a Windows driver, and an out-of-tree linux driver for mobile phones that also works in mainline Linux.
 This driver was submitted to the kernel in 2022, but did not get merged.
+Awinic has been chosen by Ayaneo for their audio amplifiers in certain devices, and from Ayn in Loki MiniPro.

 However, both their Windows and Linux drivers have a big flaw: they use the same name for all firmware files, making it impossible to store firmware files for multiple devices at a time.